SeargeDP/ComfyUI_Searge_LLM/README.md

 python -m pip install https://github.com/oobabooga/llama-cpp-python-cuBLAS-wheels/releases/download/cpu/llama_cpp_python-0.2.89+cpuavx2-cp311-cp311-win_amd64.whl python -m pip install https://github.com/oobabooga/llama-cpp-python-cuBLAS-wheels/releases/download/textgen-webui/llama_cpp_python_cuda-0.2.89+cu121-cp311-cp311-win_amd64.whl
 ```

+### FAQ
+- "I still get errors related to llama-cpp, what should I do?"
+  - You can try manually installing llama-cpp in the python environment that you use to run ComfyUI.
+To do that first
+    uninstall any package including the name llama cpp from your python environment.
+After that you can install the
+    llama-cpp package with the command `python -m pip install llama-cpp-python`.
+If the problem persist after these
+    steps, please report it in the Github issue tracker of this project.
+- "Can you add [FEATURE] to this node?"
+  - Maybe.
+Maybe not.
+You can always post your idea in the issue tracker on Github as a feature request and if I like
+    the idea and find the time for it, I may implement it in a future update.

 ## Searge LLM Node
 Configure the `Searge_LLM_Node` with the necessary parameters within your ComfyUI project to utilize its capabilities